loveaffair69/loveaffair/DEFINITIONS.md

 Compensation is decided upon by the members

-Terms of contracts are defined by the members

-Organization is defined as the full collective body of members
+Organization: the full collective body of members

-Ownership: agency over specific roles and rwsponsibilities
+Ownership: agency of office over specific roles and responsibilities